kaitlinchoffmann/KittyCabin/README.md

 To check if The Kitty Cabin server is still running, enter top in Linux command line to see what is running.
 To end/kill the server background process, enter top, find the pid, and enter kill pidNumber.

 Example:
-If pid is 3047, enter kill 3047 to send the process.
+If pid is 3047, enter kill 3047 to end the process.

 When sending an order to The Kitty Cabin, directions can be found after registering and logging in as a Business account.
 When connecting to The Kitty Cabin Server, business’s Client program should change their port to send data to 11120.
 To get a reply back from the server, change reply port to 11121.
 Client program’s answer file it is asking for should be /var/www/ebusiness/b-f19-06/html/files/ClientSocket/As.dat.
 The question file it is sending over to the server is /var/www/ebusiness/b-f19-06/html/files/ClientSocket/Qs.dat.